 My favorite genres of sweets are those that are crisp, salty, or creamy.
 The golden-brown outer bits of a pie crust, I love.
 The shattering shell of a croissant.
 So I was destined to fall in love with knafe, a Middle Eastern dessert I'd had before but only truly appreciated in Israel.

-Entries tagged with 'snapshots from israel'
+'snapshots from israel' on Serious Eats

 Like many cities in Israel, Tel Aviv has its fair share of markets of a traditional, somewhat chaotic sort—butchers next to fruit vendors next to spice-sellers and juice-squeezers, open-air and crowded.
 But the brand-new Jaffa Port Market is something different altogether.
 More in the model of San Francisco's Ferry Plaza or NYC's Chelsea Market, it's a curated selection of high-end food vendors under one roof.
 Come check out all there is to eat and drink.